Rahaf-Mansour/travel-booking-platform/README.md

 ## 🚀 Technologies

-Our platform harnesses the power of cutting-edge technologies to deliver a seamless and responsive user experience:
+The platform harnesses the power of cutting-edge technologies to deliver a seamless and responsive user experience:

 - **[React](https://beta.reactjs.org/)**: Crafting dynamic UIs with modern React, ensuring a fast, efficient, and scalable application. 🎨
 - **[Vite](https://vitejs.dev/)**: Supercharging our development with Vite's next-generation front-end tooling. ⚡